Teaching English Abroad Requirements: What Do You Really Need?

 However, many teachers get certified because they have not taught the English language specifically, and they want some training before plunging into their new careers.
 Keep in mind that teaching English to speakers of other languages is very different from teaching subjects in a student’s native language.

-Other teachers get certified because they want to be as competitive as possible when applying to jobs.
-Check out this article, for example, about a U.S. middle school teacher who decided to get TEFL certified to teach in China.
+Other teachers get certified because they want to be as competitive as possible when applying for jobs.

 Asia